makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Usually it's something more important.
 Something you go out of your way to steal.
 Treasure and such."

 They both grinned.
-The bassarisk shrugged, and began a simple grooming of herself, brushing through tan and white fur.
+Alex shrugged, and began a simple grooming of herself, brushing through tan and white fur.
 It was soft-looking, almost downy, but certainly no protection against the cold.
 Not that Dani's was any better.
-"There you were, concocting your secret plan to steal organization from the very lair of the beast, a treasure to keep for yourself."
+"There you were," she said.
+"Concocting your secret plan to steal organization itself from the very lair of the beast, a treasure to keep for yourself."

 Dani laughed and urged Alex on with a gesture.